Why and How to Hire for Character

 • Competencies - Competencies are the specific knowledge and behavior a person may have, that lead them to be successful at work.
 They explain how a person reaches their desired result.
 Examples of competencies are initiative, negotiation, fairness, and innovation.

-Why is Hiring for Character a good idea?
+Why is Hiring for Personality a Good Idea?

-A few reasons why a hiring manager should consider hiring for character:
+A few reasons why a hiring manager should consider hiring for personality and character:

 1. Trust - Can you trust your employee to make the right decisions?
 To do the right thing?
 It’s very risky to hire someone whose character you question.
 If you hire someone who demonstrates good character, you assume they won’t do anything to harm the business or your other employees.